marchd1997/CDFD/README.md

 - **CDFD.py:** Definition of functions needed to find CDFD decompositions and circularity/directedness of a network.
 The main packages used are numpy (v.
 1.24.3), networkx (v.
 3.1), scipy (v.
 1.12.0) and to a lesser degree pulp (v.
 2.8.0) and ortools (v.
 9.8.3296).

 - **example_CDFD.ipynb:** Example of usage of CDFD's main functions with depictions of the corresponding networks.

-- **other_helpers:** Supplementary file to compute other measures of circularity from the literature and to generate random networks.

 - **generate_paper_figures** Directory with code necessary to generate the figures from the paper *[in preparation]*.
 The order of compilation must be: